DLDBox/iTuneSongs/README.md

 XML Parsing

 `iTunesDataSource` uses `iTuneServer` to access and retrieve the iTune XML.
-While `iTunesDataSource` create a generic data source which can be aggregated into any number of UI datasources such as UICollectionDataSource, but for this exercise aggregate it into a UITableViewDataSource.
+While `iTunesDataSource` create a generic data source which can be aggregated into any number of UI datasources such as UICollectionDataSource, but for this exercise it is aggregated into a UITableViewDataSource called iTunesTableViewDataSource.

-`func songList( completion: @escaping ClosureWithiTunes, failure: @escaping ClosureWithError )`
+`func songList( completion: @escaping ClosureWithBool, failure: @escaping ClosureWithError )`

-The above call returns a

 #### iTunesTableViewDataSource

 This object implements UITableViewDataSource protocol, while aggregating the iTunesDataSource.

 ### XML Path Parsing
 This application will demonstrate a XML object XMLPathParse which is designed to make parsing complex XML files much simpler.
-A path is provided which represent the XML element to a string, or attribute of interest with in the XML.
+A path is provided which represent a XML element to a string, or attribute of interest within the XML.
 The XMLPathParse is giving the paths with an accompanying ID.
 As the XMLPathParse executes, it calls out to the XMLDelegate when it finds Path matches.

         let xml =
         """